yan-elena/agent-explanation/README.md

 1a.
 Try it out at **[https://yan-elena.github.io/agent-explanation](https://yan-elena.github.io/agent-explanation/)** without installing anything.

 1b.
-Or to use it locally, you need [Node.js](https://nodejs.org/en) and follow the instructions below.
+If you wish to use it locally, you need [Node.js](https://nodejs.org/en) installed.
+Then you can follow the instructions below.
 Install all dependencies required with:

 ```
 npm install
 ```

-Start the React development server with:
+Start the react development dashboard with:

 ```
 npm start